Sorena-Mohammadi/Xbox2Bot/README.md

 time -> only for causing delay

 playsound -> used for having custom sound effects when the code runs or when the controller is used.

+## robot_code_v3
+This is just a sample code in order to give you an idea of what can be done with an arduino after connecting the HC-05 module to it's rx and tx pins.
+The code can be modified to your own arduino model.